Granigan/otm-harjoitustyo/documentation/arkkitehtuuri.md

 ## Application logic

 ![Class diagram v0.1](images/class_diagram.jpg)

-_Initial class diagram._
+_Class diagram._

 Main game runner is the GameLogic class, that connects to the different scenes and the corresponding logics, and runs the timing of the game.
 Each scene and logic talks to the GameLogic class.
+Process begins from the Main class that initiates the GameLogic and SceneManager, rest is done in GameLogic and appropriate scenes.

 ## Database & Permanent data